bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 {% include collapse.html title="$BITRISE_GIT_TAG" content="You can [use Git Tags to trigger builds](/builds/triggering-builds/trigger-git-tags/) on Bitrise: this Env Var stores the tag used to trigger the build. "%}

-{% include collapse.html title="$BITRISE_GIT_COMMIT" content="The commit hash of the git commit that triggered the build, when applicable.
+{% include collapse.html title="$BITRISE_GIT_COMMIT" content="The commit hash of the Git commit that triggered the build, when applicable.
 There is no commit hash, for example, in the case of a pull request build. "%}

 {% include collapse.html title="$BITRISE_GIT_MESSAGE" content="The commit message, pull request title or the message you specified if you triggered the build manually. "%}